schollz/norns.online/README.md

 <details><summary><strong>how much bandwidth does this use?</strong></summary>
-not too much. the norns sends out screenshots (~1.2 kB each) and ogg packets (~17.5 kB / second) periodically. if you use a fps of 4, then you are sending out ~22.3 kB / second, which is ~80 MB/hour. if you are in a room you will be receiving about that much for each norns in the room.
+not too much. the norns sends out screenshots (~1.2 kB each) and - if audio is enabled - the norns sends ogg packets (~17.5 kB / second) periodically. if you use a fps of 4 + audio enabled, then you are sending out ~22.3 kB / second, which is ~80 MB/hour. if you are audio-sharing a room you will be receiving about that much for each norns in the room.
 </details>

 <details><summary><strong>ogg vs mp3 vs flac?</strong></summary>